benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-02-parsing-prolog-with-pidgin.md

 Since by convention each of our component parsers has been consuming whitespaces _after_ the text they match, we need to remember to `SkipWhitespaces` at the start of the file.

 That's our whole parser!
+Less than 80 lines of code is not bad, I think.
 Here are a couple of exercises you might try:

 1. Extend this code to support numbers.
 2. Extend this code to support lists.